swisschain/Rule-Engine-Docs/Technical requirement for POC/Use case.md

 -------------

-### 2. With an abnormally large volume of transfers during the day, transactions should be approved by someone from the finance control department
+### 2. With an abnormally large volume of transfers during the day, transactions should be approved by someone from the finance control department <a name="policy2"></a>

 **Condition:** daily total amount, including this transaction, is more than 10 BTC or 30 ETH